MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/approvals-kit-comparison.md

 This document outlines the differences between the business approvals templates approvals kit and the Power Platform approvals connector.
 The approvals kit is a low-code innovative enhancement that seamlessly integrates the approvals connector with a user-friendly, no-code configurable Power Platform solution components.

-The approvals kit enhances the Approvals connector significantly, offering a range of features to help manage complex approval processes efficiently.
+The approvals kit enhances the approvals connector significantly, offering a range of features to help manage complex approval processes efficiently.
 Use the Approvals kit to:

 - Configure multi-stage approvals
 - Delegate decision-making authority